What is flucytosine?

-Cryptococcosis is an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
+Cryptococcosis can be an What is an Opportunistic Infection? fact sheet.(OI) of HIV.
 An OI is an infection that occurs more frequently or is more severe in people with weakened immune systems—such as people with HIV—than in people with healthy immune systems.
-To learn more about OIs, read the
+To learn more about OIs, read the HIVinfo

 How is flucytosine used in people with HIV?

 The Guidelines for the Prevention and Treatment of Opportunistic Infections in HIV-Infected Adults and Adolescents includes recommendations on the use of flucytosine to treat cryptococcosis in people with HIV.

 The recommended uses may not always be consistent with FDA-approved uses of flucytosine.
 See the guidelines for complete information on recommended uses of flucytosine in adults and adolescents with HIV.
 Flucytosine may have other recommended uses not listed above.

 What should I tell my health care provider before taking flucytosine?

 Before taking flucytosine, tell your health care provider:

 - If you are allergic to flucytosine or any other medicines.